Xyclade/MachineLearning/Readme.md

 ```

 If we once again look at the top 50 words for spam and ham, we see that most of the stop words are gone.
-We could fine-tune more, but for now lets go with this.
+We could fine-tune more, but for now let's go with this.

 <img src="./Images/Ham_No_Stopwords.png" width="400px" height="200px" />
 <img src="./Images/Spam_No_Stopwords.png" width="400px" height="200px" />